cloudcafetech/homelab/talos/talos-kubevirt/vm-manifests/README.md

 ### Windows 2022

-This is a Kubevirt Virtual Machine Manifest that i used to test out server2022 on my KubeVirt cluster.

-To make this to work you first have to download a evaluation ISO from Microsoft.
-After that, you have to upload the iso to Kubevirt by using the `virtctl` command.
-And before uploading, make sure to to a port-forward to the cdi-proxy to upload the ISO.
+**First have to download a evaluation ISO from Microsoft then upload the iso to Kubevirt by using the `virtctl` command.
+And before uploading, make sure to to a port-forward to the cdi-proxy to upload the ISO.**

 - Create the port-forward to the cdi-proxy ( ```kubectl port-forward -n cdi svc/cdi-uploadproxy 8443:443``` )